fabio-miranda/fabio-miranda.github.io/courses/cs524-fall-2024/final-project/final-project.md

 For a tentative list of datasets and topics, please see the ``final-project.pdf`` presentation shared on Piazza.
 I highly recommend you choose a topic (or dataset) that you are personally interested in and that you want to understand in more detail.

+**Please be aware that merely creating a basic dashboard to visualize limited data is insufficient and does not meet the course expectations.**

-**Please attend the office hours to discuss ideas and papers that might be useful to your team, depending of your topic.
+**Also, plan to attend office hours to discuss ideas and papers that might be useful to your team, depending of your topic.
 Make sure you email me two days before the office hour with a general description of your topic, dataset, problems or questions so that I have enough time to collect supplemental readings or resources that may help you.**

 #### M1 Deliverables